The People-Pleasing Trap: Signs You’re Stuck and How to Get Free

 • You feel pressure to explain or apologize every time you say no

-So many women come into therapy with these exact patterns and wonder why they feel so drained and stretched thin.
+So many women come into therapy with these exact patterns.

 The Hidden Costs of People-Pleasing